Anthony-Bible/mxtools/memory-bank/activeContext.md

 ## Current Work Focus

-The project has completed the Web UI development including the progressive traceroute feature.
+The project has completed all core functionality, including the Web UI with progressive traceroute features.
 Current focus is on:

-1. Finalizing documentation for all components
+1. Finalizing documentation and API specifications
 2. Enhancing test coverage across the codebase
 3. Preparing for potential deployment and user testing